Traffic Types and Encapsulation Flow

 Key Takeaways

-• Unicast, broadcast, multicast, and anycast describe different delivery patterns.
+• Unicast, broadcast, multicast, and anycast describe one-to-one, one-to-all, one-to-subscribers, and one-to-nearest delivery.

-• Encapsulation explains how application data becomes transport segments, IP packets, frames, and physical signals.
+• Encapsulation turns application data into segments, packets, frames, and bits; de-encapsulation reverses it.

 Traffic Delivery Types

-UnicastOne sender to one receiverWeb browsing, SSH, file transferRouted normally between networks
+UnicastOne sender to one receiverWeb, SSH, file transferRouted normally between networks

-BroadcastOne sender to all hosts in local broadcast domainARP request, DHCP discoveryDoes not cross routers by default
+BroadcastOne sender to all hosts in a domainARP request, DHCP discoverStops at the router, stays in the VLAN

 Broadcast Domains and VLANs

-A VLAN is a Layer 2 broadcast domain.
-Hosts in the same VLAN receive each other's broadcasts.
-Hosts in different VLANs need a Layer 3 device or service for inter-VLAN communication.
+A VLAN is one Layer 2 broadcast domain.
+Hosts in the same VLAN hear each other's broadcasts; hosts in different VLANs need a Layer 3 device (router or Layer 3 switch) for inter-VLAN routing.

 DesignBroadcast impact

-When a client opens an HTTPS site, the data is wrapped for transport across the network.
+When a client opens an HTTPS site, the data is wrapped layer by layer for transit.
+Each layer adds its own header (Layer 2 also adds a trailer, the FCS).

-2Transport adds TCP headerSource port, destination port 443, sequence data
+2Transport adds TCP headerSource port, destination port 443, sequence numbers

 3Network adds IP headerSource IP, destination IP, TTL

 A client at 192.168.10.25 wants to reach a server at 192.168.50.20.
-The client determines the server is not local, so it sends the frame to the default gateway's MAC address.
-The IP packet still names 192.168.50.20 as the destination.
-The router removes the incoming frame, checks the packet, chooses a route, and builds a new outgoing frame for the next hop.
+It compares the destination to its subnet mask, sees the server is remote, and uses ARP to learn the default gateway's MAC.
+It sends the frame to the gateway MAC, but the IP packet still names 192.168.50.20.
+The router strips the incoming frame, checks the packet, chooses a route, and builds a brand-new frame for the next hop, repeating until delivery.

 Common Exam Traps

-Broadcasts cross routers automaticallyRouters stop normal broadcasts; relay services can forward specific requests
+Broadcasts cross routers automaticallyRouters stop broadcasts; relays forward specific requests

-NAT changes every headerNAT changes addressing information as configured, but not the basic encapsulation model
+NAT rewrites every headerNAT rewrites addressing as configured, not the whole stack

-Traffic type plus encapsulation explains why a host can have a correct IP address but still fail because of ARP, VLAN, gateway, ACL, NAT, or routing behavior.
+Traffic type plus encapsulation explains why a host with a perfectly correct IP can still fail because of ARP, VLAN, gateway, ACL, NAT, or routing behavior.

 Test Your Knowledge